metabase/metabase/docs/permissions/data-sandboxes-draft.md

 ### Groups with native query permissions (access to the SQL editor) cannot be sandboxed

 People with SQL editor access to a database will always be able to query any original table from that database.
+This is because Metabase cannot parse a SQL query to identify the tables in that query.

 [Native query permissions](../permissions/data.md) will automatically get **disabled** for any groups that will be added to a data sandbox.
 If you need to prevent people with SQL access from querying specific tables in a database, you can edit your [database users, roles, and privileges](../databases/users-roles-privileges.md).

 ### SQL questions cannot be sandboxed

-The results of a saved SQL question will always use your original tables.
+Since Metabase cannot parse SQL queries, the results of saved SQL questions will always use original tables, not sandboxed tables.
 Use [collection permissions](../permissions/collections.md) to prevent sandboxed groups from viewing saved SQL questions with restricted data.
 See [Permissions conflicts: saved SQL questions](#saved-sql-questions).

 ### Non-SQL databases cannot be sandboxed

-Data sandboxing is unavailable for non-SQL databases such as Google Analytics, Apache Druid, or MongoDB.
+Data sandboxing is unavailable for non-SQL databases such as Apache Druid or MongoDB.

 ## Prerequisites for row-restricted sandboxes